Cephetir/SkySkipped/README.md

-# Simple Toggle Sprint
+# Simple Mod
-Basic Toggle Sprint and Sneak for Minecraft 1.8.9
+Cephetir's simple mod for Hypixel and Skyblock